zonemaster/zonemaster-gui/docs/Installation.md

 ## Post-installation sanity check

+Make sure Zonemaster-GUI is properly installed.

-Point your browser at `http://localhost/` (or the address of the server where you installed Zonemaster Web GUI).
+1. Point your browser at `http://localhost/` (or the address of the server where you installed Zonemaster Web GUI).

-Verify that the Zonemaster Web GUI is shown with the " Version used " in its page footer.
+2. Verify that the Zonemaster Web GUI is shown with the text "Program versions" in its page footer.

-And when the mouse over this text, it display all version of the zonemaster stack (Backend, Engine and GUI).
+3. Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Backend, Engine and GUI.